Norma is another of those relatively insignificant constellations in the

 NGC 6087 is another cluster, some 3500 light years away, comprised of

-east of iota1; it includes the cepheid variable S Normae.
+iota1; it includes the cepheid variable S Normae.

 Sp 1 is a planetary nebula, rather bright and perfectly circular with a 13 magnitude star in its centre.
 The planetary nebula is five degrees west-southwest of gamma2 Normae.